cultureandempire/cultureandempire.github.io/cande.md

 And indeed, we see the formation of a parallel global state, with its own citizens, its own laws and courts, its private security forces, its physical and social isolation from the rest of humanity.
 It's an old storyline in the futuristic dystopia, from Fritz Lang's 1927 movie Metropolis and The Time Machine from H.G.
 Wells, through to modern tales such as the 2013 movie Elysium.
 In that movie the wealthy literally live off-Earth on an orbiting mini-planet.
 In reality of course, there is only one Earth, we are all stuck on it, together.
 Humanity will survive as one species, or die as one species.

 Yet despite the obvious face-in-palm insanity of global apartheid, it seems to be what those unnamed political structures are striving for.
 And here, as a writer, I face a problem.
 One cannot examine things without names, nor can one resist forces without names.
 I cannot say "NSA" when I mean the powers behind it.
-Nor can I say "Empire", for that's a parable.
+Nor can I say "Empire," for that's a parable.
 Nor will I use any of the labels that the "New World Order" conspiracists enjoy, loaded as they are with fear, hate, and anthropomorphism.
-The only one I like is "Lizard People", except some readers would take it seriously.
+The only one I like is "Lizard People," except some readers would take it seriously.

 So Silvia Swinden's "Para-state" is the term I will use, to describe the old power structures that the Digital Society is laying bare, and confronting, and will eventually overcome.
 Whereas the State derives its power from the governed, the Para-state feeds off the State and treats the governed as the enemy.

-As for the NSA and its fellow alphabet agencies, and including without prejudice all businesses and criminals involved in spying on us, I'm going to use the term "Spider", which is what early Internet geeks called the computer programs that "crawled the world wide web".
+As for the NSA and its fellow alphabet agencies, and including without prejudice all businesses and criminals involved in spying on us, I'm going to use the term "Spider," which is what early Internet geeks called the computer programs that "crawled the world wide web."
 It wasn't a great joke then either.
 However, I rather like the notion of a massive thing with eight legs, eight eyes, sharp venomous teeth, and no brain to speak of, implacably stalking us as we struggle with our pathetic little lives.

 The Spider is no joke, however.
 It reaches around the world, into every communications network and technology industry, into every country that has not raised a strong firewall against it.
 It has global reach and immense budgets.
 It employs armies of [private contractors](http://www.policymic.com/articles/48845/booz-allen-hamilton-70-of-the-u-s-intelligence-budget-goes-to-private-contractors), both civilian, and military -- mercenaries who operate outside national laws.
 And the Spider does one job: protect the Para-state from threats.
 It exists outside conventional political reality, disconnected from the democratic process, making up its own definitions of constitutionality and legality, as it goes along.